palo-it-th/openapi-codegen-examples/spring-boot-openapi-codegen/article/article.md

-# Spring Boot: Client- and server code generation using Openapi 3 specs
+# Spring Boot: Client- and server code generation using openapi 3 specs

 REST APIs are ubiquitous in today's world ranging from payments, communication and banking.
 Developers can plug-in virtually any specialist service they require for their applications.

 So it comes as no suprpise that we at Palo IT are frequently developing APIs for our customers and integrating external APIs with our backend applications.
-Both our own APIs and external ones can become rather big and extensive making it quite time consuming to write them all by hand.
+Both, our own APIs and external ones, can become rather big and extensive making it time consuming to write them all by hand.
 Luckily, there are some nifty techniques to make our lives as developers easier and avoid writing repetitive code.

 Enter OpenApi 3 specs and code generation!